-a 100% interest in the Seel Property, located in central British Columbia, comprised of 25 claims totalling 13,142 hectares.
-Of the 25 claims, 17 claims totalling 8,466 hectares are subject to a 1% Net Smelter Return ("NSR").
+Seventeen claims totalling 8,466 hectares cover the Seel and West Seel deposits and are subject to a 1% Net Smelter Return ("NSR").
 The purchase agreement with the vendor, Rupert Seel has no buyout provision entitling the Company to purchase any portion or all of the 1% NSR.
-The remaining 8 mineral claims were acquired by staking and accordingly there is no NSR payable.

-Ox Lake Property
+Ox Property